PRMiangel/StarForks-Game-Html5/README.md

 [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) compliant
 and has some bugfixes that I will try to contribute to the project later.
 I used [RequireJS](http://requirejs.org) as the AMD implementation.

+If you want to run this project locally, just clone the source code and open index.html in your browser of choice (Only tested it Chrome and Firefox).

+You would have to make sure to serve the files using a http server and not just try to open it from you hard drive (file://).
+If you have Python installed (who doesn't?), you can just use:

+    cd path/to/source
+    python -m SimpleHTTPServer 8080

+Open http://localhost:8080 and have fun!

 ### Open Source projects used